Automating your agency can save you countless hours of tedious manual work. Learn how to use automation in your agency in this post.

 In an automated approach, you would have a default template for each project type.
 Creating a new project would automatically create all the processes and documents associated with that project-type.
 Project managers can later add/remove processes as necessary.
 This saves you valuable time in setting up the project.

 Workamajig, for instance, automatically creates the processes and documents associated with a project type (as defined) when you create a new project.

 To leverage this, break down all your projects into different categories.
 This can be based on the project type (SEO, Social Media, PPC, etc.), project cost, client type (small business, Fortune 500 firm, etc.), and other parameters such as project complexity, duration, etc.

-For each of these projects, identify the core documents you’ll need to create, their frequency, and their key data fields.
+For each of these projects, identify the core processes you’ll need to follow, their related documents, frequency, and key data fields.
 For instance, you might have the following distinction between PPC and SEO projects:

 SEO Projects: Performance report

 - Key fields: Keywords, ranking for current period, ranking for previous period, target URL, traffic for current period, traffic for previous period

 - Key fields: Total spending, total revenue, total expenses, net profit, CTR, CPC